 Legacy planning is an essential component of financial planning that must not be overlooked, regardless of an individual’s level of wealth.
 While legacy planning has often been associated with the ultra-rich battling over inheritances and business interests, it is a vital process for everyone to ensure that their assets are managed according to their wishes in the event of death or incapacity.

-5 Key Areas of Legacy Planning
+5 Key Areas of Legacy Planning in Singapore

 Legacy planning in Singapore encompasses a multifaceted approach to ensure one’s assets, preferences, and well-being are safeguarded and managed effectively.
 At the core of this planning is the creation of a will, a legally binding document that delineates how an individual’s assets and possessions should be distributed upon their passing.
 Additionally, a will appoints a legal guardian for any minor children and designates an executor to oversee the execution of the will’s provisions.
 This foundational step lays the groundwork for orderly asset distribution and minimizes potential disputes among heirs.